Why leaders need emotional intelligence more than ever beforeby

 Want to read more on this topic?
 Visit our content hub on boosting emotional intelligence in the workplace.

-Drew Moss is a Chartered Organisational Psychologist and Head of Leadership, Business Skills and Professional Development at RSA Insurance.
-He has led L&OD teams in both the UK and Australia and is passionate about developing leaders at all levels with the ability and resiliance to rise to any challenge.
+Drew Moss is a Chartered Organisational Psychologist and International Head of Leadership Development at DLA Piper.
+He has led L&OD teams in both the UK and Australia and is passionate about helping create exceptional leadership cultures.